odin-lang/odin-libs/README.md

 # Odin Libs
 A list of Odin libraries, wrappers and bindings.

-If you want a project listed here, make an issue stating the name, description and link.
+If you want a project listed here, make an issue stating the name, description and link or a pull request.
 It does not have to be on github.

 ### Categories: